MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 - Challenge 3: Identify vector searchable fields in the Movie db
 - Challenge 4: Reconstruct the embeddings
 - Challenge 5: Incorporate keyword searches
-- Challenge 6: Evaluating the quality of the returned data
+- Challenge 6: The full RAG flow
-- Challenge 7: The full RAG flow
+- Challenge 7: Evaluating the quality of RAG

 ## Prerequisites